It’s almost time for the first day of Kindergarten.

 RELATED: After mid-year, head here for hands-on Kindergarten activities!

-Registering your five or six-year-old ahead of time will ensure that your child is placed in a Kindergarten classroom before the first day of school.
-A few team members at the school are working ahead of time placing students into the classes.
+Registering your five or six-year-old will ensure that your child is placed in a Kindergarten classroom before the first day of school.
+A few team members at the school are working ahead of time, placing students into the classes.

-Registering ahead of time will ensure the teacher has your child’s name on their classroom roster before the first day.
+Registering beforehand will ensure the teacher has your child’s name on their classroom roster before the first day.

 PRO TIP: Does your child go by a name other than what is on their birth certificate?
-Send the school a note ahead of time letting them know so the teacher can write the correct name on the desk.
+Send the school a note informing them so the teacher can write the correct name on the desk.

 If there is no open house this year, try finding a school map ahead of time or find a neighbor to talk with that is going in first to share their experience.